 What type of plant is a mean, green, fungus-gnat-eating machine and makes the perfect orchid or houseplant companion?
 A butterwort AKA a ‘ping’ AKA Pinguicula!
-These carnivorous plants are a must-have for anyone who loves flowers, hates bugs, and already has a good grasp on plant care.
-They’re an easy plant to grow provided you give them pure water (low salt/mineral content of less than 20ppms) and if they’re happy they’ll flower once or twice a year.
+A must-have for anyone who loves flowers, hates bugs, and already has a good grasp on plant care.
+They’re an easy-to-grow carnivorous plant provided you give them good light and pure water (low salt/mineral content of less than 20ppms)—as a perk, if they’re happy they’ll flower once or twice a year too.

 Photo of NOID Pinguicula in bloom – Spring 2020